Redefining Stability

 - Most edge-cases have been fixed for the API

-- Engineering teams maintain and update the code regularly (as needed or
+- Engineering teams maintain and update the code regularly (as needed

-monthly)
+or monthly)

 - Relatively few updates to the business-logic code.
-The API is versioned and/or
+The API is

-tested for backwards compatibility
+versioned and/or tested for backwards compatibility

-- Libraries are updated and the app is refactored to keep pace with security
+- Libraries are updated and the app is refactored to keep pace with

-changes)
+version changes)

 Overstable